Jason-fos/gloves-off-boxing-quiz/README.md

 3. As a site user, I want to be able to see if my answer selection was correct or not.
 4. As a site user, I want to be able see my final score.
 5. As a site user, I want to be able to create a username.
-6. As a site user, I want the questions and answers to be clearly displayed.
+6. As a site user, I want to know my progress during the quiz.

 #### Site Owner
 7. As the site owner, I want users to be able to navigate the site with ease.
-8. As the site owner, I want to display relevant information to the user.
+8. As the site owner, I want to display relevant information clearly to the user.
 9. As the site owner, I dont want the user to use the browser back arrow when no page is found.
 10. As the site owner, I want users to be displayed with a personalised game over or win message on quiz completion.